 "What If Her Birth Parents Change Their Minds?"

-They can't.
 She is legally our daughter and her birth certificate has both our names on it.
 In the state of Texas, once the parents sign relinquishment papers they no longer legally have any right to her and would have to take us to court.
+"Is She Adopted?"

 This might seem an innocuous question, but it might be the most common question I get when I'm walking through the grocery store with my daughter.
 Yes, she is adopted, and yes, I know you can see that she has a different color skin than I do.
 But is it something I want to talk about in the grocery store?
 Not usually, and sometimes it's hard to be reminded that we don't look alike when we least expect to have that come up.